The new Bertucci A-2TR Vintage GMT is a modern-day homage to the...

 In This Article

-In this era of GPS satellites and smartphone apps, it’s easy to forget about the navigational technology that proceeded these modern conveniences.
+In this era of GPS satellites and smartphone apps, it’s easy to forget about the navigational technology that preceded these modern conveniences.
 Thousands of years ago, our ancestors didn’t have the luxury of Google Maps.
 Early magnetic compasses first saw use in the 11th century, but these were only temporarily magnetized using a lodestone and were far too large to be considered portable.
 The pocket-sized, liquid-filled, mass-produced compasses we know today have been around for less than 100 years.

 So, how did our forefathers figure out where they were going in the days before GPS and reliable magnetic compasses?
 They used celestial navigation — techniques for determining position based on the location of the sun, moon, planets, and stars.

 You may think that these techniques are obsolete today, but every prepared individual knows that it’s wise to develop knowledge of alternative navigation methods in case Plan A (or B, or C) isn’t an option.
 Even the U.S. Navy has reintroduced celestial navigation to its training programs after briefly phasing it out.
 In a SHTF scenario, it can be a very effective means of getting your bearings.

 One of the most straightforward forms of celestial navigation relies on the sun.
 You’ve probably heard of rudimentary solar navigation techniques such as the shadow stick method or the analog watch method, but depending on your geographic location and the season, these improvised techniques have the potential to be inaccurate or entirely ineffective.
 This is why our seafaring ancestors developed more precise mechanical instruments such as the kamal, astrolabe, octant, and sextant — but we’d be willing to bet you don’t have any of those stashed in your bug-out bag.